AirGuanZ/cuj/README.md

 * generate source code (in C, LLVM IR, etc) for computing `pow_n`, then compile it into executable machine code.
 When the algorithm becomes more complicated than `pow`, the generator itself also becomes hard to code.
 * use existing `partial evaluation` (PE) tools.
 However, to my knowledge, there is no practical PE implementation for C/C++ or can be easily integrated into this context.

-Now lets try to implement the generator with CUJ.
-Firstly create a CUJ context for holding everything about the generated code:
+Now let's try to implement the generator with CUJ.
+Firstly create a CUJ context for holding everything:

 ```cpp
 ScopedContext context;